Due to higher than normal volume, wait times and test result times may vary.

 Do you perform the PCR test required by airlines to fly out?

+We provide rapid PCR testing (nasal swab).
 Please verify with your airlines the Covid-19 test requirements, which vary from airline to airline.
 Some require PCR Blood test which can take 7-30 days for results.
-We don’t offer a rapid PCR blood test.

-The wait varies depending on volume 15 minutes – 1 1/2 hours.
+Rapid Antigen?
+The wait varies depending on volume.

 What does the test cost?